dprzygocka/Sport-Website-React-JS/README.md

 https://classic.yarnpkg.com/en/docs/install

-## Available Scripts
+To start the project, firtly you need to install the dependencies in your project directory, by running:

+### `yarn install`

-In the project directory, you can run:
+After that you can run

 ### `yarn start`

-Runs the app in the development mode.\
+The app will run in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Available Scripts

+In the project directory, you can run:

 ### `yarn test`